mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 ### Common units

-Adding or subtracting two quantities of different units will force the library to find a common unit for those.
+Adding, subtracting, or comparing two quantities of different units will force the library to find a common unit for those.
 This is to prevent data truncation.
 For the cases when one of the units is an integral multiple of the other, the resulting quantity will use a "smaller" one in its result.
 For example:

 ```cpp
 static_assert((1 * kg + 1 * g).unit == g);